jrs-coding-school/nosql-camp/views/index.md

 })
 ```

-When you query the view, you will get back an array with documents sorted by the`key` where the key matches the search criteria:
+An array of documents sorted by the `key` are returned:

 ```
 {